Chinese Chives, Pork, and Shrimp Dumplings and Pot Stickers (韭菜猪肉鲜虾三鲜饺子和锅贴）

 Anyway, despite the anxiety and exhaustion associated with moving during the pandemic, we finally made it!
 So today’s recipe will be the first post in our new kitchen, which I absolutely love!

-I don’t know why I waited a whole year since starting this blog to write about my favorite dumpling recipe, Chinese chives, pork, and shrimp dumplings.
+I don’t know why I waited a whole year since starting this website to write about my favorite dumpling recipe, Chinese chives, pork, and shrimp dumplings.
 Maybe I was subconsciously waiting to do it as a house warming recipe in my new kitchen.

 Growing up in Beijing, dumplings have always been an important part of my childhood.
 We ate dumplings on major holidays and for family gatherings.
 My grandpa would always say, “nothing tastes better than dumplings.”
 Indeed, there are so many variations to the dumpling mix.
 You can practically mix any combination of vegetable and meat that suits your liking.